ThomsonTan/Halide/README_webassembly.md

 (You might have to do a clean build of LLVM for CMake to notice that you've added a tool.)

 - Install libv8 and the d8 shell tool (instructions omitted), or build from source if you prefer (instructions omitted).
+We are able to compile with v7.4 (but not earlier versions), but there are SIMD-related bugs in that version that will cause many of our tests to fail; if you are going to test with `wasm_simd128` at all, you should really use V8 v7.5 or later.

 Note that using shared-library builds of V8 may be problematic on some platforms (e.g. OSX) due to libc++ conflict issues; using a static-library version may be simpler for those.
 Also note that (as of this writing), libV8 v7.5+ may not be available in prebuilt form for your platform.

 - Set V8_INCLUDE_PATH and V8_LIB_PATH to point to the paths for V8 include files and library, respectively.